 Even with such an evaluation, direct links cannot always be drawn between effects from the oil spill and the observed, current condition of a particular resource: in most cases the amount or type of data is insufficient to complete a cause and effect relationship.
-Specifically, we have little prespill data for many of the injured resources.
+Specifically, there is little pre-spill data for many of the injured resources.
 Moreover, the physiological effects of oil on key species of wildlife and subsequent population consequences were not well understood at the time of the spill.
-As a result, few species exist for which we have complete knowledge of the original impacts of the oil spill.
-To mitigate the uncertainties inherent in evaluating recovery we reviewed current, relevant scientific information while acknowledging the limitations of assigning an ultimate cause and effect relationship using the existing data.
-The types of uncertainty found in the literature include:
+As a result, few species exist for which there is complete knowledge of the original impacts of the oil spill.